Junglies

-The Junglies is a short-lived British 1992 animated television series by Terry Ward, lasting from 1992-1993 on TV-am.
+Junglies is a British short-lived animated television series created by Terry Ward.
+It aired from 1991 to 1992 on TV-am, and aired in repeats on BabyFirst from 2006 to 2009.

 Overview

-The series is set on the fictional Junglie Island, an island somewhere near Africa.
+The series is set on the fictional Junglie Island, an island somewhere between Africa and Asia.
 Each episode follows the adventures of several anthropomorphised animals called the Junglies, all of whom are portrayed as young children.

 A total of 13 episodes were produced, and aired between 1992 and 1993 exclusively in the United Kingdom, some of which were released straight-to-video.
-The series has never been released on DVD, although one episode, "Flying South", was featured on the VHS and DVD versions of "A Day Full of Animals and Songs".
+The series has never been released on DVD, although one episode, "Flying South", was featured on both the VHS and DVD releases of the 1995 children's sing-along video A Day Full of Animals and Songs.

 Characters

 Like Nellie the Elephant, another series by Ward, all the characters were only voiced by two actors, in this cast, all voices were provided by Gary Wilmot and Jessica Martin: